 Every baby in Scotland is entitled to receive a Baby Box.
 Based on the successful Finnish model, the box includes essential items for a baby’s first weeks and months and aims to tackle deprivation, improve health and support parents.
-Since their launch in August, we have delivered 10,000 baby boxes.
+Since the launch in August 2017, we have delivered over 56,000 baby boxes.

-From 1 April 2018 a new £1.5 million Neonatal Expenses Fund has been introduced to help parents of premature babies with the additional costs of their child being in hospital.
+We have introduced a new £1.5 million Neonatal Expenses Fund to help parents of premature babies with the additional costs of their child being in hospital.

 We’ve extended free vitamins to all pregnant women, helping improve the health of mothers and babies.
-And we are recruiting an extra 500 health visitors by 2018 so that every child benefits from a health development check at 30 months.
+And we have recruited an extra 500 health visitors so that every child benefits from a health development check at 30 months.

 We are significantly expanding the Family Nurse Partnership (FNP), so that eligible first time mothers across the country can benefit from the programme.